 The College of Business and the Groupe Ecole Supérieure de Commerce Toulouse have developed a dual degree program for students interested in business administration and international management.
-Call 602/965-3332 for more information.
+Call 480/965-3332 for more information.

-The college also offers the following concurrent degrees: Master of Business Administration/Master of Architecture, Master of Science in Economics/Juris Doctor, Master of Business Administration/Juris Doctor, Master of Business Administration/Master of Health Services Administration, Master of Health Services Administration/Juris Doctor, and Master of Health Services Administration/Master of Science in Nursing.
+The college also offers the following concurrent degrees: Master of Business Administration/Master of Architecture, Master of Science in Economics/Juris Doctor, Master of Business Administration/Master of Science in Economics, Master of Business Administration/Juris Doctor, Master of Business Administration/Master of Health Services Administration, Master of Health Services Administration/Juris Doctor, and Master of Health Services Administration/Master of Science in Nursing, Master of Business Administration/Master of Science in Information Management, Master of Business Administration/Master of Accountancy and Information Systems.

 Separate applications are required for each degree and each application is reviewed independently.
 It is recommended that the student apply simultaneously to both of the dual/concurrent degree programs.
 The M.B.A./J.D. is best completed by attending one year in the law school, then attend the M.B.A. program after the first or second year, and finally return to the law school to complete the third year.
 Students will not be admitted from the law school after the third year.